Lateral flow test: Patents

 This is a highly competitive area and a number of people claim patents in the field, most notably Alere (formerly Inverness Medical Innovations, now owned by Abbott) who own patents originally filed by Unipath.
 The US 6,485,982 patent, that has been litigated, expired in 2019.
 A number of other companies also hold patents in this arena.
 A group of competitors are challenging the validity of the patents.
+The original patent is apparently from 1988.

 Applications

-Lateral flow assays have a wide array of applications and can test a variety of samples like urine, blood, saliva, sweat, serum, and other fluids.
-They are currently used by clinical laboratories, hospitals, and physicians for quick and accurate tests for specific target molecules and gene expression.
+Lateral flow assays have a wide array of applications and can test a variety of samples including urine, blood, saliva, sweat, serum, and other fluids.
+They are currently used by clinical laboratories, hospitals, physicians and veterinary clinics, food analysis labs and environmental testing facilities.

+Immediacy in obtaining results is normally the key factor in choosing this technique, although simplicity and lack of a need for formal equipment are also important factors.
+These features allow ICTs to be used a at-home test or in pharmacies.
+Because of their exceptional quality, rapid test are also used routinely in well-equipped laboratories when the demand for test is low.

+The broad applications of rapid test can be realized because of their simplicity accompanied by high quality analytical production.
+The sensitivity and specificity of these techniques tend to be comparable to those of other more complex methods, and on occasion significantly better.

 Other uses for lateral flow assays are food and environmental safety and veterinary medicine for chemicals such as diseases and toxins.
-LFTs are also commonly used for disease identification such as ebola, but the most common LFT is the home pregnancy test.
+LFTs are also commonly used for disease identification such as ebola, but the most common LFT are the home pregnancy and SARS-CoV-2 tests.